karanrajpal/Sam/README.md

-To install dafaq, follow the instructions
+To install whats, follow the instructions

 Non-Mac System
 1)Open up the file dafaq in your favorite text editor